 Brian has been an active member of the New York State Bar Association since 2003.
-He is the youngest Member of the Board of Directors of the New York State Academy of Trial Lawyers, and has been since he was first elected in 2010.
+Since 2010 he has been a Member of the Board of Directors of the New York State Academy of Trial Lawyers.
 Brian is one of the authors of the Department Updates for the Academy, providing the membership with the latest personal injury case law in Manhattan, Brooklyn, the Bronx, Queens, Westchester, and Long Island.
 Since 2015 Brian has been the Chair of the Academy’s Technology Committee.

 Brian is a graduate of Touro College – Jacob D. Fuchsberg Law Center (J.D.
 2005) and Hofstra University (B.A.
 2001).
 He founded Pascale Law in 2010 prior to meeting Andrew L. Weitz and deciding to create their new firm.

 Other awards Brian has received during his career include: